Altai Tavan Bogd National Park

 Two Man Hiking on Snow Altai Mountain

-The Tavan Bogd base camp serves as a starting point for many of these adventures, providing a base for exploring the surrounding mountains and glaciers, including the famous Potanin Glacier.
+The Tavan Bogd base camp serves as a starting point for many adventures, providing a base for exploring the surrounding mountains and glaciers, including the famous Potanin Glacier.

 Mountain Climbing